aaamourao/carnaval-rust/README.md

 ## Intro

 `carnaval-rust` is a library for implementing Deep Learning models using Rust.
-It is in its early days, and by now, only `Dense` (Fully Connected) layers are implemented.
+It is in its early days, and, by now, only `Dense` (Fully Connected) layers are implemented.

 ## Features